iqbal-lab-org/paper_pfalciparum_DBs/README.md

----
-title: Genotyping highly-variable *P.falciparum* genes
+# Genotyping highly-variable *P.falciparum* genes

 author: Brice Letcher
----

-# Summary
+## Summary

-This project genotypes malariaGEN samples at a set of specific *P. falciparum* genes, using a genome-graph-based pipeline.
-See `docs/pf_genes.pdf` for a list and rationale of the genes picked for analysis.
+This project genotypes malariaGEN samples at a set of specific *P. falciparum* genes using a newly-developed genome-graph-based pipeline.
+See the [documentation](docs/pf_genes.pdf) for a list and rationale of the genes picked for analysis.

 Two of these, DBLMSP and DBLMSP2, were analysed in detail, supporting the following publication: